AI-LLM/Turbulence-Benchmark/notes/A Problem of CodeLlama.md

 It uses the start:stop+1 method more consistently to achieve a higher accuracy rate.
 Of course, comparing non-quantized with quantized versions and larger scale parameters still requires multiple repeated complete tests like those in the paper to reduce probabilistic errors.

+## Rephrasing

-Finally I tried to revise the prompt to mitigate the issue.
+Finally I tried to rewrite the prompt to mitigate the issue.
 Let's go back to the question Q2 and involve a bit more models.

 Q2-1: Write a function called 'all_ints_exclusive' that takes one argument, a list of integers, and returns the list of all elements from index 27 to index 34, both exclusive.